Heritage FAQs

 What Aboriginal heritage and State-registered places are there in the City?

-There are 10 registered Aboriginal sites in the City of Rockingham, all of which are included on the City's Heritage Survey 2018, as follows:
+There are 10 registered Aboriginal sites in the City of Rockingham, all of which are included on the City's Local Heritage Survey 2025, as follows:

 Scroll sideways